 The added value of mobile technology was demonstrated during a two-week shift-fill pilot program with the supplemental staffing team.
 Typically, charge nurses and the staffing office spend hours and hours calling hundreds of nurses to fill open shifts.

-“The pilot showed us the improvement in efficiency ― because we’re not calling everyone but are sending out one text message to massive groups of people that Dimensions has identified as being potentially available, most probable to work, and appropriately skilled,” said Lisa Potts, Associate CNO for Nursing Operations and Nursing Informatics at UI Health.
+“The pilot showed us the improvement in efficiency ― because we’re not calling everyone but are sending out one text message to massive groups of people that UKG has identified as being potentially available, most probable to work, and appropriately skilled,” said Lisa Potts, Associate CNO for Nursing Operations and Nursing Informatics at UI Health.

 UKG mobile technology also is supporting UI Health’s strategy to provide staff with increased visibility and access to information on new eight-week schedule intervals.
-With bargaining-agreement work rules configured in Dimensions, schedules automatically open up for the right groups of staff in the right order.
+With bargaining-agreement work rules configured in UKG, schedules automatically open up for the right groups of staff in the right order.
 Using their mobile devices, staff members can sign up for shifts weeks in advance, enabling them to better plan their lives.

 During the COVID-19 pandemic, hourly employees working remotely used the mobile app to easily clock in and out, which also was a benefit for managers in managing these employees.